 - Modify the field name as necessary.

-- As a best practice, disable any fields not needed for your workflows for velocity and volume performance considerations.
+- As a best practice, disable any unnecessary fields for velocity and volume performance considerations.

-Modifying the data format properties and resampling the schema should be performed prior to adjusting the field types and field names.
-If the data format or data format properties are changes and schema derivation is required, any changes you have made will be overwritten.
+Modify the data format parameters and resample the schema before adjusting the field types and field names.
+If the data format or data format parameters are changed and schema derivation is required, any changes you made will be overwritten.

-Analytics for IoT can consume data from various feed and data source types in a variety of data formats.
-Some feed or data source types such as Website (Poll) can consume data in various formats.
-Other feed or data source types such as Feature Layer have a fixed data format.
+Velocity can consume data from various feed and data source types in a variety of data formats.
+Some feed and data source types such as HTTP Poller can consume data in various formats.
+Other feed and data source types such as Feature Layer have a fixed data format.